Irish paper money

 Portrait of Turlough O’Carolan

-On the right is a large portrait of Turlough O’Carolan (1670-1738), who was a famous Irish harpist and composer.
+On the right of the Series B Irish 50 pounds is a large portrait of Turlough O’Carolan (1670-1738), who was a famous Irish harpist and composer.

 The symbol in the centre of the note is the harp and the Irish wolfhound behind it.
 In the background are details of a painting by James Timbrell (1807-1850)[3.] of a group of people listening to music.
 This is overlaid on excerpts of music from Carolan and from John Field (1782-1837) [4.], and an excerpt from the collection of Edward Bunting (1773-1843) [5.].